So you’re creating all of these amazing blog posts, you’re feeling good the content you’re putting out into the world, but yet….you hear crickets.

 While we recommend grabbing your business’ handles for each social media platform, that doesn’t mean you have to start using them all at once.

-If your target audience primarily hangs out on Twitter, you should focus sharing your content there before anywhere else.
+If your target audience primarily hangs out on Twitter, you should focus on sharing your content there before anywhere else.

 We know we get the most traffic from organic search, referrals, Pinterest, and Facebook so we focus on those traffic pathways.
 We of course still share our content on Twitter and Instagram, but they are not our primary focus.